bcgov/FAIB_DADMTOOLS/README.md

 12 100 Mile House Natural Resource District         2024               IDW                  M 23195
 ```

-In order to import more than one layer at a time, use the batch import function which is explained next.
+<span style="color: red;">Note: In order to import more than one layer at a time, use the batch import function which is explained next.!</span>

 ### 6 b-2) dadmtool library function: batch_import_to_pg_gr_skey (batch import)